 Critical Habitat was originally designated for the Columbia River and Klamath River DPSs on October 6, 2004 (69 FR 59996).
 On January 13, 2010, the USFWS proposed to revise its designation of Critical Habitat for bull trout (75 FR 2270).
 In total, the USFWS proposed designating approximately 22,679 miles of streams and 533,426 acres (215,870 ha) of lakes and reservoirs in Idaho, Oregon, Washington, Montana and Nevada, and 985 miles of marine shoreline in Washington as Critical Habitat for bull trout.
 A final ruling on Critical Habitat for bull trout in the coterminous United States was designated on October 18, 2010, and included lower portions of the East Fork and West Fork Wallowa Rivers (75 FR 63898).
-As a result of the final Critical Habitat designation, bull trout populations were divided into six Recovery Units based on "assemblages of bull trout core areas (metapopulations, or interacting breeding populations) that retain genetic and ecological integrity and are significant to the distribution of bull trout throughout the conterminous United States" (75 FR 63898).
+As a result of the final Critical Habitat designation, bull trout core areas (metapopulations, or interacting breeding populations) that retain genetic and ecological integrity and are significant to the distribution of bull trout throughout the conterminous United States" (75 FR 63898).
 The East Fork Wallowa River is located within the MC Recovery Unit.